1bench — Modern Elasticsearch GUI Client

 Frequently Asked Questions

-Can I use an Elasticsearch GUI with OpenSearch?
+Can I use an Elasticsearch GUI with Elastic Cloud or self-hosted clusters?

 Ready to manage Elasticsearch visually?